cscorley/dissertation/chapters/9_conclusion/0_conclusion.md

 yet to be an in-depth study, to our best knowledge, of why failures occur in the snapshot approach.

-\todo{confirm 12 failures} We found that during our DIT evaluation, we had 12 query failures.
-This was due to ....
+We found that we had 12 query failures during our DIT historical simulation.
+For DIT, this was due to that commit being the author's first check-in under that alias.
+The non-historical simulations succeeded on each of these 12 failures since they had knowledge of every developer to have worked on that project.
+Indeed, better alias linking could potentially alleviate some of this issue, but would not remedy it entirely.
 Future work towards resolving these failures could include integrating "insider knowledge" about when new members join a team or project.
 This sort of insight could also boost DIT performance once members that have left a team or project are no longer being recommended.